-Seaside, there are also numerous restaurants/bars on the beach where you can relax while watching the waves.
+Along the seaside, there are also numerous restaurants/bars on the beach where you can relax while watching the waves.
 City-side, there are mainly apartment buildings, but you will also find some restaurants and some of the iconic buildings of Nice, such as the Hotel Negresco.

 With serene ocean views on one side and typical French Mediterranean buildings lining the other side of the street, it’s a location you can come back every day to enjoy.
 We walked on it multiple times and it was invigorating every time.

-2. Vélo Bleu Rentals
+5. Vélo Bleu Rentals

 The Vélo Bleu is the city-wide bike rental system for Nice and the surrounding towns.
 Renting a bike and cruising around for an hour is a really fun way to go sightseeing in Nice.